gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 \index{\texttt{Anova()}}
 It will provide three tests, one for each variable by themselves, which are not too interesting, and then the interaction test.
 This will result in an
-$F$-statistic that, if the assumptions are met, will follow an
+$F$-statistic that, if the assumptions are true, will follow an
 $F(J-1, n-2J)$-distribution
 under the null hypothesis.
 This tests the hypotheses: